gourryinverse/cxl-boot-to-bash/doc/linux/overview.rst

 Overview
 ########

+This section presents the configuration process of a CXL Type-3 memory device, and how it is ultimately exposed to users as either a :code:`DAX` device or normal memory pages via the kernel's page allocator.

+Portions marked with a bullet are points at which certain kernel objects are generated.

-* Early Boot
+1) Early Boot

-  * Linux Boot Parameters
+  a) BIOS, Build, and Boot Parameters

+    i) EFI_MEMORY_SP
+    ii) CONFIG_EFI_SOFT_RESERVE
+    iii) CONFIG_MHP_DEFAULT_ONLINE_TYPE
-    * nosoftreserve
+    iv) nosoftreserve

-  * Memory Map Creation
+  b) Memory Map Creation

-    * EFI Memory Map / E820 Consulted for Soft-Reserved
+    i) EFI Memory Map / E820 Consulted for Soft-Reserved

       * CXL Memory is set aside to be handled by the CXL driver

       * IO Resources are created for CFMWS entry

-  * NUMA Node Creation
+  c) NUMA Node Creation

     * ACPI CEDT and SRAT table are used to create Nodes from Proximity domains (PXM)

-  * Memory Tier Creation
+  d) Memory Tier Creation

-    * A default tier is created with all nodes.
+    * A default memory_tier is created with all nodes.

-  * Contiguous Memory Allocation
+  e) Contiguous Memory Allocation

     * Any requested CMA is allocated from Online nodes

-  * Init Finishes, Drivers start probing
+  f) Init Finishes, Drivers start probing

-* ACPI and PCI Drivers
+2) ACPI and PCI Drivers

-  * Detect CXL device, marking it for probe by CXL driver
+  a) Detect CXL device, marking it for probe by CXL driver

+  b) This portion will not be covered specifically.

-* CXL Driver Operation
+3) CXL Driver Operation

-  * Base object creation (root, port, memdev)
+  a) Base device creation

+    * root, port, and memdev devices created
     * CEDT CFMWS IO Resource creation

+  b) Decoder creation

-  * Decoder creation (root, switch, endpoint)
+    * root, switch, and endpoint decoders created

-  * Logical device creation (region, endpoint)
+  c) Logical device creation

+    * memory_region and endpoint devices created

-  * Devices are associated with each other
+  d) Devices are associated with each other

-    * If auto-decoder (BIOS-programmed decoders), driver validates configurations and locks everything.
+    * If auto-decoder (BIOS-programmed decoders), driver validates configurations, builds associations, and locks configs at probe time.

+    * If user-configured, validation and associations are built at decoder-commit time.

-  * Regions surfaced as DAX region
+  e) Regions surfaced as DAX region

+    * dax_region created

-    * DAX Region surfaced as DAX device
+    * DAX device created via DAX driver

-* DAX Driver Operation
+4) DAX Driver Operation

-  * DAX driver surfaces DAX region as one of two dax device modes
+  a) DAX driver surfaces DAX region as one of two dax device modes

-    * kmem - dax device is converted to hotplug memory
+    * kmem - dax device is converted to hotplug memory blocks

-    * hmem - dax device is left to be accessed as a file.

-  * DAX driver surfaces dax device to /dev/daxX.Y

       * DAX kmem IO resource creation

+    * hmem - dax device is left as daxdev to be accessed as a file.

       * If hmem, journey ends here.

-  * DAX kmem surfaces memory region to Memory Hotplug to add to page allocator as "driver managed memory"
+  b) DAX kmem surfaces memory region to Memory Hotplug to add to page
+     allocator as "driver managed memory"

-* Memory Hotplug
+5) Memory Hotplug

-  * mhp component surfaces a memory region as multiple memory blocks to the page allocator
+  a) mhp component surfaces a dax device memory region as multiple memory
+     blocks to the page allocator

-    * blocks appear in /sys/bus/memory/devices and /sys/bus/memory/node/devices/nodeN/
+    * blocks appear in :code:`/sys/bus/memory/devices` and linked to a NUMA node

-  * blocks are onlined into the requested zone (NORMAL or MOVABLE)
+  b) blocks are onlined into the requested zone (NORMAL or MOVABLE)

-    * Build option: CONFIG_MHP_DEFAULT_ONLINE_TYPE_*

-    * Boot option: memhp_default_state

     * Memory is marked "Driver Managed" to avoid kexec from using it as region for kernel updates